 Nonetheless, his family isn’t the only one to celebrate Saint Nicholas Day.

 Mindy Flynn, a first-grade teacher at Fratt Elementary School, said, “I recall children in tears, after discovering many of their classmates had received a visit from St. Nick that morning, only to discover they had been left out.
 Some kids kept crying, ‘Mrs. Flynn, why didn't he stop at our house?’ ”

-That led to their eureka moment.
+That led to their eureka moment back in December of 2007.
 “It was at that point my husband and I decided to create more awareness of the tradition by creating a shoe bag, embellished with an image of St. Nicholas and the date so parents would not forget.”

 The shoe bags, which neatly hang on a doorknob or hook, are available for purchase at the couple's website.
 Order quickly and they'll arrive neatly embroidered with your child's name in time for this year's Saint Nicholas Day.
 To order, go to the website links above.